-- (a) eligible war service (other than operational service) under the VEA; or - (b) defence service (other than hazardous service) under the VEA; or - (c) peacetime service under the MRCA;
+- (a) operational service under the VEA;

-"terminal event" means the proximate or ultimate cause of death and includes:
+- (b) peacekeeping service under the VEA;

+- (c) hazardous service under the VEA;

+- (d) warlike service under the MRCA; or

+- (e) non-warlike service under the MRCA;

+includes:

 (a) pneumonia;

 (b) respiratory failure;

 (c) cardiac arrest;

 (d) circulatory failure; or

 (e) cessation of brain function.

-Appl lication
+App lication ı

-10. This Instrument applies to all matters to which section 120B of the V or section 339 of the MRCA applies.
+10. This Instrument applies to all matters to which section 120A of the VEA or section 338 of the MRCA applies.

-Date of effect
+Date of effe ect

 11. This Instrument takes effect from 5 March 2008.

-Dated this twentieth day of February 2008 Repatriation on Seal of the Medical Authority to this instrument nce of:)))
+Date d this twentieth day of February 2008

+The ( Commo on Seal of the )

+Medical Authority )

+• was affixed to this instrument

+in the presence of:

+1 ,